MRU-MACO-1501-202204-002/laborials/laborial-07-functions-1.md

 ## Part 2: Tracing

 1. By hand, trace the following program.
-Show the intermediate values assigned to each variable in `main` and `display`, then write the program output.
+Show the intermediate values assigned to each variable in `main` and `display`, and write the program output.

    ```python
     def display(a,b):